microbio-hackathon-2024/bacterial-genomics-handbook/_questions/13-sequencing-data.md

 ### Cons

-- Might be missing or incorrect metadata, such as dates or geographic information
+- Might be missing or incorrect metadata, such as dates or geographic information.
-- Questions you can answer may be limited to the completeness of the available metadata
+- Questions you can answer may be limited to the completeness of the available metadata .
-- Other people have access and may be conducting a similar study to you (scooping, but a nicer way of saying this?)
+- Other people have access and may be conducting a similar study to you.
 - Don’t always know the context around why things were sampled.